Are there any symptoms that need urgent medical attention?

 - being sick a lot with no improvement (persistent vomiting)

-Signs of an infection can include:
+Signs of a stent infection include:

-- fever, shivering or feeling cold
+- a high temperature, fever, shivering or feeling cold

 - yellow eyes, dark urine, pale poo and itching (these are signs of jaundice).

 If you have signs of an infection, you should go to A&E, or phone 999 for an ambulance.
 You will usually need antibiotics to treat the infection, and the stent can be replaced.

 Being sick a lot with no improvement (persistent vomiting) is a sign that something is wrong.
 If you have been vomiting for half a day or longer and can’t keep down any food or fluid, there’s a risk of dehydration.

 You may need to go to hospital, where they will work out the cause of the vomiting.
 You may need to be given fluid through a drip into a vein to treat the dehydration.

 People with pancreatic cancer may be more at risk of a blood clot forming in a vein.
 Having surgery or chemotherapy can also increase the risk.
 A blood clot in a vein is serious, and needs treating straight away.

 It often happens in the lower leg (calf), thigh, pelvis (area below your tummy button) or arm.
 This is known as deep vein thrombosis (DVT), and can block the normal flow of blood through the veins.
 Part of a clot can also break off and travel in the blood to the lungs.
 This is called a pulmonary embolism.
 This isn’t common, but it can be very serious.